marekro/Perl-term-completion/README.md

     Default is the empty array reference `[]`.
 Undefined items are filtered out.

+- `validate`

+    Enable validation of the entered string.
+The value can be either a string of comma or blank-separated words, see below for available options; or an array reference, containing two scalars: the validation error string and a code reference that implements the check.

 ## Predefined Validations

 Whenever you need validation of the user's input, you can always specify